🎮

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 14 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.

 RG-477M leaves the strongest impression when you frame it as a recommendation for buyers who want a serious all-rounder with room for tougher systems.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.